 Length/size of the assessment ILOs assessed % Weighting Is anonymous marking possible?
-Core element?‡ Portfolio 1500 equivalent All pass/fail No Yes
+Core element?‡ Set Exercise 1500 word equivalent All pass/fail No Yes + By default, your final module grade will be an aggregated mark.
+However, if this box is marked 'yes,' then you must

-By default, your final module grade will be an aggregated mark.
+[‡] By default, your final module grade will be an aggregated mark.
 However, if this box is marked 'yes,' then you must also successfully pass this element of assessment in order to pass the module, regardless of the overall aggregated mark.
 If core element(s) of assessment are failed, the module will not be eligible for compensation.
 Further information on module compensation is available in the Academic Regulations.